-SeaFlow Data Analysis

-All SeaFlow data was analyzed using the R package, popcycle (https://github.com/uwescience/popcycle).
-The sds file from SeaFlow was converted to an sfl format in order to be compatible with the popcycle software.
-Background “noise” (detritus and other non-cell particles) in the evt files were filtered out using a notch of 0.8 and a width of 0.5 for the Columbia River Estuary field data.
-The same parameters were used for all evt files for the field data.
-Manual clustering of beads and “cryptophyte” population was applied to a single time point file and then used for all files.
-Clustered particle counts were then compiled into a stats table located within the popcycle database.
-The same method was used for the laboratory experiment SeaFlow data, with a notch of 1 and a width of 0.5 applied to all evt files.

-Size-structured Division Rate Model

-FR writes this

--based off of model from Sosik et al., 2003

--”matrix population model” based on light and cell size

--assumptions of the model
+.

 Results

 Lab Verification

 The hourly division rates estimated using both cell cycle analysis and the model ranged from 0.012 to 0.042 divisions per hour.
 The estimates for each method appear to follow the same general trend and are closely coupled throughout the time course, with the exception of the first few hours of the experiment (supplemental fig).
 The average daily division rates estimated using the two methods were blah for the cell cycle analysis and blah for the model.